 Joint and several liability (the 1% rule) is a significant concern for municipalities in Ontario.
 The Association of Municipalities of Ontario (AMO) has created a number of working groups over the years with the goal of reforming this law.
 As the severity of awards increases, so too does the exposure to those who have deep pockets.
 The Province of Ontario has recently initiated a consultation process regarding the joint and several principle.
-Although recent initiatives have not generated change, they have increased awareness and Intact Public Entities will continue to assist the municipal sector in lobbying for relief.
-Although joint and several liability has had a significant impact on municipalities, it is only one of many cost drivers.
+Although recent initiatives have not generated change, they have increased awareness and IPE will continue to assist the municipal sector in lobbying forrelief.
+Although joint and several liability has had an impact on municipalities, it is only one of many cost drivers.
 A change in joint and several liability that favours municipalities will not absorb or offset the impacts of the current hard market.

 The changing legal landscape.
 There is a continuing trend that shows we, as a society, have become more litigious and demonstrate less personal accountability resulting in a higher frequency and severity of claims.
 In response, judges have awarded more contributory negligence to municipalities versus plaintiffs.
+Although the municipal sector has recognized this trend for some time, recently the term social inflation describing the changing landscape has emerged across the insurance sector.